beingamanforever/Orientation-Study-of-Fluidised-Bed-Particles/README.md

 > [!NOTE]
 > Detecting cuboidal particles was the most difficult, as it was blending with the background colour.

+# Dataset
+Videos from high speed camera were taken by PhD candidates and they happen to be very large in size, it can be accessed from [here](https://drive.google.com/drive/folders/1NQjE6AnNW-kiH9jZ47fWmyq9L2_LGGzc?usp=sharing).
+The image frames of these videos though have been uploaded in the repo.

 # References used
 Used this [research paper](https://www.sciencedirect.com/science/article/abs/pii/S003259101930587X) for reference, here only the image analysis of cylindrical particles was done.
 I extended to consider various other type of particles.